Be a Voter - Voting Resources

 Voter Registration

 College students have an option on where they register to vote.
-You can either register in your hometown and vote by mail OR you can register to vote in Tippecanoe County.
-To be eligible you must be a U.S. Citizen and at least 18 years old on or before Election Day (November 5, 2024).
+You can either register in your home county and state OR you can register to vote in your respective county where you go to school.
+To be eligible, you must be a U.S. Citizen and at least 18 years old on or before Election Day (November 5, 2024).

 Registering to vote